Going to College ADA

 Alaska Center for the Blind and Visually Impaired

 The Alaska Center for the Blind and Visually Impaired, located in Anchorage, Alaska, is a private nonprofit agency that offers a variety of ways to promote independence by residential as well as community-based persons who are blind or visually impaired.

 The College Preparatory & Developmental Studies program at UAA combines developmental reading, writing, mathematics, study skills, English-as-a-Second Language (ESL) and college success courses into a single department.

-This is a guide with links to information on Assistive Technology, Financial Aid for the Disabled, Transportation, Famous people with disabilities, Sexuality, Educational Resources, Employment, and countless other topics that can be accessed either through an alphabetical list, a site search, or through a directory arranged by state.
+This is a guide with links to information on Assistive Technology, Transportation, Famous people with disabilities, Sexuality, Educational Resources, Employment, and countless other topics that can be accessed either through an alphabetical list, a site search, or through a directory arranged by state.
 It is a massive site with hundreds of links.

 Disability Resources Financial Aid Page

 This is a page devoted to financial aid resources for higher education students with disabilities.
 It is one of the pages in the disability resources site and it has links to many other sites that are related to funding options for disabled students.